JakeSteam/blog-programming/_posts/2019-06-10-how-to-create-and-test-an-app-update-listener.md

 For example, your app may send a message to your server when it updates, so your server knows it can now return more types of content.
 Similarly, you may want to send a notification to the user (from the app) when it updates, informing them of new content.

-Whilst there’s plenty of existing documentation on registering an update listener, much of it is outdated, unsafe, or doesn’t include any information on how to test your implementation.
+Whilst there's plenty of existing documentation on registering an update listener, much of it is outdated, unsafe, or doesn't include any information on how to test your implementation.
 This article will hopefully address these shortcomings, and is also available [as a repository](https://github.com/JakeSteam/UpdateListener) and [a Gist](https://gist.github.com/JakeSteam/4561f0f46a7b08be50785a72559f8fef).

-The approach is very simple; we’re just registering an app update listener in the manifest, and then displaying a toast message inside this listener.
+The approach is very simple; we're just registering an app update listener in the manifest, and then displaying a toast message inside this listener.

 ## Registering receiver